 Gary: Yeah, our mam crossed with Bea Arthur from The Golden Girls.

-Sue spends far too much time banging on about the colour of Jon Pertwee’s jacket.
+Sue is obsessed with the colour of Jon Pertwee’s jacket.

 Sue: Is it blue?
-Or black?
+Or is it black?
 Or maybe it’s charcoal grey?
 It’s driving me mad.
 It’s a different colour in every scene.

-As the Doctor begs Liz to believe his tale, Sue begins to feel increasingly sorry for him.
+As the Doctor begs Liz to believe his tale, Sue feels increasingly sorry for him.

-Sue: He really should stop saying, “Elizabeth”.
+Sue: He should stop saying “Elizabeth”.
 It’s not doing his lisp any favours.

-But Liz doesn’t believe him and instead the Doctor is brutally interrogated.
+But Liz doesn’t believe him and the Doctor is brutally interrogated instead.

-Sue: This is a bit like The Prisoner, I suppose.
-But when are they going to bring out the waterboard?
+Sue: This is a bit like The Prisoner.
+But when are they going to bring out the water board?
 I mean, what are they actually doing to him that’s so bad?
-It’s just an anglepoise lamp.
+It’s just an angle poise lamp.
 Where are the pliers?

-The Doctor makes Director Stahlman take off his rock-star gloves so he can prove he has been infected by the evil Swarfega.
+The Doctor makes Director Stahlman take off his gloves so he can prove to everyone he’s been infected by the evil Swarfega.

-Sue: Green gunge is seeping out of his bandage and they still don’t believe him!
-That’s just stupid.
+Sue: Green gunge is seeping out of his bandages, and they still don’t believe him!
+That’s stupid.

-Sue: He isn’t really doing anything for me.
+Sue: He isn’t doing anything for me.
 He’s a bit hammy.
-Keen.
-But hammy.
+Keen, but hammy.

-Sue spends the rest of the episode trying (in vain) to explain the plot to a visibly bored Gary.
+Sue spends the rest of the episode trying (in vain) to explain the plot to a thoroughly bored Gary.

-Sue: And this is a glitter ball that takes us between the universes, and she’s the nice version of the woman we just met, and he’s the nice version of the man we just met.
-And this man is bloody horrible in both universes.
+Sue: And this is a glitter ball that takes us between universes… And she’s the nice version of the woman we just met… And he’s the nice version of the man we just met… And this man is bloody horrible in both universes.

 Gary: It’s all talk and no action.

-Sue: We’re watching the worst episode.
-The others were action-packed.
-Maybe the stuntmen are visiting that injured stuntman in hospital and they couldn’t put anything on this week.
+Sue: We’re watching the worst episode, Gary.
+All the others were action-packed.
+Maybe the stuntmen are visiting their injured colleague in hospital, and they couldn’t put anything on this week.